rbren/go-prompter/README.md

 * Session management (only OpenAI currently)
 * Craft prompts using Go's text templating engine
 * Extract JSON, Markdown, and code from responses
+* Save prompts and responses to local files or S3 for debugging and analysis

 ## Usage